 You should arrive at the airport to take your flight to Colombo.

-After your lunchtime arrival we stay for one night at the nearby four-star Jetwing Lagoon Hotel.
+After your lunchtime arrival we stay for one night at the four-star Arie Lagoon Hotel.

 Today the adventure begins and the sights and the sounds of Sri Lanka gradually unfold.
 The countryside is stunning – scenic paddy fields studded by water buffalos accompanied by wiry, loin-clothed farmers, extensive coconut groves, pineapple fields, working elephants with attentive mahouts astride their necks and everywhere the dense jungle interspersed by huge lakes.

 We visit the amazing, 1st century cave temples of Dambulla, a UNESCO World Heritage site and a wonderful introduction to the Buddhist religion.
 Set in an immense granite outcrop and reached by a number of steps, this serie of five caves are richly adorned with remarkably preserved frescoes and over 150 Buddhist statues.
 In the caves’ semi-darkness, surrounded by the serene faces of dozens of beautifully painted statues, it’s not difficult to imagine the incredible sense of awe this sacred site held for generations of worshippers.

 We stay two nights at the four-star Habarana Village Hotel by Cinnamon.